 National Philharmonic is excited to host its second Virtual Solo Bach Competition for violin, viola, cello, and bass students throughout the DC Metro Region.
 Students ages 10-18 are invited to submit videos of themselves performing works from the solo repertoire written by J.S.
 Bach for their instrument or a standard transcription.
-Submissions open October 1, 2021 and will be accepted through November 15, 2021.
-Cost per entry is $50.
+Submissions are now closed.

 National Philharmonic principal string players will judge the first round of entires.
 Finalists will advance to a second round judged by special guest judges, including illustrious soloists Melissa White (violin) and Dana Kelley (viola), as well as cello and bass judges to be announced.
 Winners receive a $100 scholarship toward the 2022 NatPhil Summer String Institute and will have their video featured on NatPhil’s social media and website.

 Students ages 10-18 are encouraged to submit videos of movement(s) from the solo repertoire written by J.S.
 Bach for their instrument or a standard transcription – i.e. cello suites for viola.
 Entries will be categorized into two levels: Junior (ages 10-14) and Senior (ages 15-18).
 Eligibility is determined by age as of November 1, 2021.
 Students are welcome to participate regardless of previous participation, but they cannot submit the same repertoire as the previous year.
 They must submit a video of new movement(s) of solo Bach.

 Junior Violin/Viola/Cello/Bass: Submit one movement of solo Bach.